 Employee engagement differs from employee satisfaction, which is related to whether or not employees are happy at work and in their jobs.
 It is not surprising to discover, however, that employee satisfaction is an important prerequisite to employee engagement, according to a recent study conducted by the Forum for People Performance Management and Measurement in the Medill Integrated Marketing Communications program at Northwestern University.

-A national poll conducted in 2005 revealed that between 50 and 60% of the workforce in the United States is not engaged; these disengaged employees cost their United States employers upwards of $300 billion each year, according to that same poll.
+A national poll revealed that between 50 and 60% of the workforce in the United States is not engaged; these disengaged employees cost their United States employers upwards of $300 billion each year, according to that same poll.
 With employee disengagement so prevalent, how do companies cultivate employee engagement?

 Many things in an organization impact employee engagement, including organizational culture, human resource systems, market characteristics, and financial outcomes.
 In today’s economy and business climate, organizations need employees who are energetic, motivated, curious, and open to new ways of doing things to achieve ultimate customer satisfaction.

 Selecting the right employee for the right job at the right time influences how motivated and ultimately engaged that employee will be.
 Research by Theresa Welbourne at the University of Chicago identified four employee motivators, including the need for income to survive, the need for good pay and personal satisfaction, the need to ‘make a difference’ while not motivated by money, and the need for work to be fun.

 Research conducted by a large European human resource and development firm, found that the main drivers of employee engagement included having opportunities to share your views with those above your pay grade, feeling informed about what goes on in the organization, and believing your manager is committed to the organization.